 The major family tree/ancestry services need to not only be transparent about this – they need to address this within their respective services, and the very coding that drives their respective platforms.

 This project needed to go online.
-It also needed to be accessed, added to, edited/corrected by all of the researchers in real time.
-Everyone needed access to add vital research records, leave notes, or comments for the other researchers to see.
+It also needed to be accessed, added to, edited/corrected by all of the researchers in real-time.
+Everyone needed access to add vital research records, and leave notes or comments for the other researchers to see.
 The team also needed to post queries for the other researchers to follow up on.
 We also needed to see Moses’s family members within a family or group context to better enable us to make important connections.

 Enter Ancestry.com.
 It made sense to build this very unconventional tree using Ancestry:

 All of the research team were Ancestry.com members;

 The majority of records we would need were on Ancestry; and

 - Having a public project tree would mean it would be easily discoverable by Williams family descendants who might have missing puzzle pieces to contribute.

 I knew this would be an unusual family tree from the beginning.
 Typically, genealogists work from the present backward through time.
 This tree works from the past to the present.
 On the majority- European side of the family, the tree starts with the family’s immigrant ancestor, John Williams, Sr, who arrived in Virginia during the early years of that colony.
 He is the anchor ancestor.
 From him, we can trace the movement of enslaved people from one generation to the next within the family.
 Well, we can once my contact in London can find a copy of John’s colonial York County, Virginia Will in the American Colonial Records Archive in the British National Archives.
 Sadly, the original in Virginia was either destroyed or lost.